stevedekorte/ActorKit/README.txt

 	by the actor's thread and immediately returns a "future" object.

-	If its message queue exceeds a given limit (set with setActorQueueLimit:), the calling threads that exceeded the limit will be paused until the more of the queue is processed.
+	If its message queue exceeds a given limit (set with setActorQueueLimit:), the calling threads that exceeded the limit will be paused until more of the queue is processed.